neurobagel/api/README.md

 docker run -d --name api -p 8000:8000 --env USERNAME --env PASSWORD neurobagel/api
 ```

-For Options 2 or 3, if you wish to also set `DOG_ROOT`, make sure to pass it to the container in the `docker run` command using the `--env` flag.
+For Options 2 or 3, if you wish to also set `GRAPH_ADDRESS`, make sure to pass it to the container in the `docker run` command using the `--env` flag.

 NOTE: In case you're connecting to the McGill network via VPN and you started the container before connecting to the VPN, make sure to configure your VPN client to allow local (LAN) access when using the VPN.